 Florida Paternity Determinations

-Before divorce and cohabitation outside of marriage was as prevalent as it is today, paternity was not as much of an issue.
+Before divorce and cohabitation outside of marriage were as prevalent as they are today, paternity was not much of an issue.
 Generally, when a married mother gives birth to a child, the husband is presumed to be the father.
-Paternity can become an issue when a non-married mother gives birth – the child has rights and benefits related to paternity, and determining who that child’s father is necessary to ensure the child receives those benefits.
+Paternity can become an issue when an unmarried mother gives birth – the child has rights and benefits related to paternity, and determining who that child’s father is necessary to ensure the child receives those benefits.
 Our Tampa law firm can help you take legal action to establish paternity or protect your rights and the rights of your child in a lawsuit.

 However, if the alleged father does not consent to having a DNA test done, an attorney can petition the court for paternity proceedings.
-When the court hears a case, judges often order an alleged father to DNA testing, and afterward the judge issues a court order that either affirms or denies the man’s paternity based on the test outcome.
+When the court hears a case, the judge often orders an alleged father to undergo DNA testing, and afterward the judge issues a court order that either affirms or denies the man’s paternity based on the test outcome.
 Such paternity orders are judicial instead of administrative orders.

 Reasons for establishing paternity

-There are many different reasons to establish paternity, including:
+There are many reasons to establish paternity, including:

 - To obtain child support from the alleged father

 - To gain visitation or custody rights to a child